Kira Omelchenko, D.M.A.

 Conductor, Florida Southern College Chamber Orchestra performance Florida Orchestra Association Conference, Orlando, FL, Oct 2015.

-Conductor/Clinician, Music USA Performance Festival Universal Studios, Orlando, FL, 2015-present.
+Clinician and Adjudicator, Music USA Performance Festival Universal Studios, Orlando, FL, 2015-present.

 Setting Expectations on and off the Podium.
 Guest Presenter National Association for Music Education (NAfME) National Conference, Nashville, TN, Oct 2014.